Quadratus of Athens

 Quadratus of Athens (Κοδρᾶτος; fl.
 2nd century) was an early Christian apologist, traditionally regarded as a disciple of the Apostles and one of the Seventy Disciples.
-He is celebrated as one of the earliest Christian apologists, best known for presenting an apology to Emperor Hadrian during his visit to Athens around 124–125 CE.
-His work, which defended the Christian faith against its critics, highlighted what he saw as the enduring impact of Jesus' miracles.
+He is best known for presenting an apology to Emperor Hadrian during his visit to Athens around 124–125 CE.
+His work included a defense of the Christian faith against its critics, what he saw as the enduring impact of Jesus' miracles.

 Quadratus is also associated with the apostolic tradition and is recognized as the Bishop of Athens, succeeding Saint Publius.
-His feast day is observed on May 26 in the Catholic Church and September 21 in the Eastern Orthodox Church.
+His feast day is observed on September 21 in the Catholic Church and the Eastern Orthodox Church.

 Life

 Background

 Quadratus was born near the end of the first century CE, likely in the region of Asia Minor.
-According to Wallace, J. W. (2017), in Forensic Faith, the birth year is estimated to be around 60 CE.
+According to James Wallace, his year of birth is estimated to be around 60 CE.

-Quadratus was part of the second generation of Christians.
-According to the early church historian Eusebius of Caesarea, Quadratus was a disciple of the Apostles (auditor apostolorum), as noted in Chronicon.
+Church historian Eusebius of Caesarea wrote that Quadratus was a disciple of the Apostles (auditor apostolorum), as noted in Chronicon.
 In his early years, he traveled as an itinerant preacher, spreading the Gospel and journeying through regions such as Asia Minor.

 Later, after settling in Athens, Quadratus, much like other Athenian apologists such as Aristides and Athenagoras, did not hold a formal position within the Church hierarchy.
 Instead, he was an independent teacher, freely sharing his knowledge and faith.
-Writing in 1754, Historian John A. Giles refers to Quadratus and Aristides as former philosophers.
+According to Robert and Andrew Foulis (1754) they refer to Quadratus and Aristides as former philosophers.

 Apology

-Eusebius records that Quadratus presented a discourse to Emperor Hadrian during the emperor's visit to Athens in 124 or 125 CE, his discourse was titled Apology.
-As detailed in Eusebius's Ecclesiastical History (Book IV, Chapter 3), the apology aimed to defend Christianity against its critics and was widely circulated among early Christian communities.
-Eusebius praised the work as a demonstration of Quadratus's intellectual rigor and his dedication to upholding apostolic teachings.
-The surviving fragment of the discourse shares Quadratus's reflections on the enduring impact of Jesus's miracles, asserting their authenticity and lasting significance.
-The excerpt reads:"But the works of our Saviour were always present, for they were genuine:—those that were healed, and those that were raised from the dead, who were seen not only when they were healed and when they were raised, but were also always present; and not merely while the Saviour was on earth, but also after his death, they were alive for quite a while, so that some of them lived even to our day."
+Eusebius's Ecclesiastical History (Book IV, Chapter 3) states that Quadratus delivered an Apology to Emperor Hadrian during his Athens visit in 124–125 CE.
+This defense of Christianity targeted critics and circulated widely in early Christian circles.
+Eusebius lauded his work because of its intellect and adherence to apostolic doctrine.
+The sole surviving fragment discusses Jesus's miracles with it reading:Our Saviour's works, moreover, were always present: for they were real, consisting of those who had been healed of their diseases, those who had been raised from the dead; who were not only seen while they were being healed and raised up, but were afterwards constantly present.
+Nor did they remain only during the sojourn of the Saviour on earth, but also a considerable time after His departure; and, indeed, some of them have survived even down to our own times.